anulikitha-immadisetty/Machine_Learning_Lab/README.md

 Projects

-Iam encouraged to apply knowledge through hands-on projects, reinforcing concepts learned throughout the lab.
+I am encouraged to apply knowledge through hands-on projects, reinforcing concepts learned throughout the lab.
 These projects cover real-world scenarios and problem-solving exercises.

 Acknowledgments

-I would like to express our gratitude to the mentor and the open-source community for their valuable contributions and support in creating this learning experience.
+I would like to express my gratitude to the mentor and the open-source community for their valuable contributions and support in creating this learning experience.